 Search LAC Geo

-Sometimes referred to as Amazônia, the Amazon Rainforest is a natural region and biome in northern South America that occupies the Amazon Basin, a drainage basin of the Amazon River and its tributaries.
-Nine countries have some parts of the Amazon region within their borders.
+The Amazon Rainforest is a biogeographical region in northern South America that occupies the Amazon Basin, a drainage basin of the Amazon River and its tributaries in northern South America.
+Sometimes called Amazônia, nine countries have some parts of the Amazon region within their borders.

 Anavilhanas National Park protects the environment of the Anavilhanas Archipelago in the Rio Negro, one of the largest in the world.
-Anavilhanas, the world’s second-largest fluvial archipelago is part of the Central Amazon Conservation Complex, the largest protected area in the Amazon Basin.
+Anavilhanas, the world’s second-largest fluvial archipelago, is part of the Central Amazon Conservation Complex, the largest protected area in the Amazon Basin.

-The Atlantic Forest (Mata Atlântica) runs along the coast of eastern and southeastern Brazil, stretching inland into Argentina and Paraguay.
-Although only a small part of the original forests remain, it is still one of the most diverse ecosystems on the planet.
+The Atlantic Forest, or Mata Atlântica, runs along the coast of eastern and southeastern Brazil, stretching inland into Argentina and Paraguay.
+Although only a very small part of the original forests remain, it is still one of the most diverse ecosystems on the planet.

 The Beni River flows north through Bolivia after rising in the Andean slopes of the Cordillera Real.
 The Mamoré River is formed by numerous headwaters that drain the Llanos de Moxos.
-The two rivers join to form the Madeira River on the border with Brazil.
+The two rivers form the Madeira River on the border with Brazil.